Zooming Puntland |

 The targeted reserve estimates previously compiled by Conco gave a minimum, maximum and most likely size value of the primary and secondary reservoir targets and a recoverable estimate.
 An original photograph of these estimates or potential ‘Reserve Summary’ is shown below and puts the most likely reserve estimate for the potential reservoirs at over 800 million barrels each with over 500 million barrels estimated to be recoverable at that time.

-Potential Reserve Targets from 1991 source
+Potential Reserve Targets from 1991 source documentation

 The Company looks forward to updating shareholders as it continues its negotiations with respect to farming out several of the oil and gas concession areas as summarised above.